Kanye’s debt isn’t a crisis — it’s an opportunity.

 Kanye West’s tweet announcing his $53 million in personal debt caused a major stir.
 Setting aside our freakouts over how Yeezus ended up with so much debt: Is this really such a bad thing?

 I write this to you my brothers while still 53 million dollars in personal debt… Please pray we overcome… This is my true heart…

 — KANYE WEST (@kanyewest) February 14, 2016

-Like so many entrepreneurs before him, Kanye invested much of his own personal finances into his endeavours, and like many entrepreneurs before him, he’s apparently found himself in debt.
-But that doesn’t necessarily represent a business mistake.
+Like so many entrepreneurs before him, Kanye invested much of his personal finances into his endeavours, and he’s apparently found himself in debt.
+But this debt doesn’t necessarily represent a business mistake.
 After all, how can you expect external investors to invest in your brand if you don’t believe in it enough to invest in it yourself?

-He also has a massive online following.
-And that’s measurable in all the positive numbers associated with his career: He’s had seven (soon to be eight) bestselling albums selling over 21 million copies in an environment where artists are finding it difficult to get people to pay for recorded music.
-And in an age where social media is a direct measure of influence, he has 21 million Twitter followers.
+He also has a massive online following and popularity that’s measurable in all the positive numbers associated with his career.
+He’s won 21 Grammys and had seven (soon to be eight) best-selling albums that sold over 21 million copies in an environment where artists find it difficult to get us to even pay for recorded music.
+And in an age where social media is a direct measure of influence, he has 26.9 million followers on Twitter.

-Either way, it’s a knee-jerk reaction to simply assume that the $53 million debt is a bad move that will permanently blight him.
+Either way, it’s a knee-jerk reaction to simply assume that the $53 million in debt is a bad move that will permanently blight him.
 It’s part of a business-building strategy.
 Who knows what he might have achieved in the long run if his debt right now was $530 million?